 In this example, the parameter control was invoked by right-clicking on the customer name pill on the row shelf, selecting the top filter tab, and defining the parameter range value for the number of customers you want to display in the bar chart.
-Figure 6.14 shows the complete top 10 filter.
+Figure 6.14 shows the complete top 10 filters.
 This isn’t the only way you can create a flexible rank list, but it is one of the easiest methods.

-Figure 6.14: Quick filter with sales parameter
+Figure 6.14: Quick filter with a sales parameter

-By placing the sales parameter into a normally static top rank definition dialog box, it creates a flexible rank list.
+By placing the sales parameter into a normally static top rank definition dialogue box, it creates a flexible rank list.
 This isn’t the only way you can create a flexible rank list, but it is one of the easiest methods.